Bosco Incoronata

 About Bosco Incoronata

 Bosco Incoronata Regional Park preserves a remnant of the ancient floodplain forests that once bordered the Cervaro River near Foggia in the Tavoliere plain of Puglia, one of southern Italy's most intensively cultivated areas.
-The park takes its name from the Sanctuary of the Madonna Incoronata, a pilgrimage site within the forest dating to the 11th century.
-At approximately 1,000 hectares, the park protects the last significant woodland in the vast wheat-growing plain, serving as an ecological island surrounded by monoculture agriculture.
-The combination of riparian forest, river habitat, and cultural heritage creates a unique protected area.
+The park takes its name from the Sanctuary of the Madonna Incoronata, a major pilgrimage site within the forest with origins traced by tradition to 1001 AD.
+[1] At approximately 1,060 hectares, the park protects the last significant woodland in the vast wheat-growing plain, serving as an ecological island surrounded by monoculture agriculture.
+[2] The combination of riparian forest, river habitat, and cultural heritage creates a unique protected area.

 Wildlife Ecosystems